 You publish a web service to make BMC Remedy AR System functionality available over the web by creating a web service object, associated forms, and optional workflow.
-BMC Remedy AR System developers can use a web service to make BMC Remedy AR System operations, such as submit, modify, and query, available to other applications.
-Web services that are published in BMC Remedy AR System can be very basic, such as creating a record in the BMC Remedy AR System server database, or more complex, such as processing a purchase order that spans multiple BMC Remedy AR System forms.
+BMC Remedy AR System developers can use a web service to make BMC Remedy AR System operations (such as submit, modify, and query) available to other applications.
+Web services that are published in BMC Remedy AR System can be very basic (for example, creating a record in the AR System server database) or more complex (for example, processing a purchase order that spans multiple forms).

 You consume a private or public web service to obtain external information for use in a BMC Remedy AR System application by creating a form and an associated filter that uses a Set Fields action.